 - Drain the beans, (you should have about 3 cups) remove the bay leaves, and put them in the bowl of a food processor.
 Pulse about 15-20 times.

-- Add in the ketchup and flour and run the machine until the mixture is combined and holds together when you press it between your fingers.
+- Add in the tomato paste and flour and run the machine until the mixture is combined and holds together when you press it between your fingers.
 It will be crumbly.

-- Measure out 1/2 cup scoops of the bean mixture, compressing it so it holds together, and flatten with a tortilla press into thin 5-inch patties.
+- Measure out 1/2 cup scoops of the bean mixture, compressing it so it holds together, and flatten with a tortilla press or a meat pounder into thin 5-inch patties.
 You will get six burgers.

 - Store the burgers in the refrigerator until ready to cook.
 You can freeze them, well wrapped, too.